chesterbr/minitruco-j2me/lib/README_LIB_COPYRIGHT.txt

-miniTruco is an open-source (GPL) implementation of a Brazilian card game for mobile devices, created by me (Chester) with contributions from several other people.
+miniTruco is an open-source (GPL) implementation of a Brazilian card game for mobile devices, created by me (Chester) with contributions from several other people (see copyright notes in individual files).

-This file clarifies the distribuiton of libraries from other open source projects whithin miniTruco's source repositories (which can be found at http://code.google.com/p/minitruco/), citing their original copyright owners and distribution sites, in compliance with the terms of LGPL.
+This text clarifies the distribuiton of libraries from other open source projects whithin miniTruco's source repositories (which can be found at http://code.google.com/p/minitruco/), citing their original copyright owners and distribution sites, in compliance with the terms of LGPL and other library licenses under which those libraries were released.

-It is written in portuguese (as is most of miniTruco's documentation, since it is a game of little interest for non-Brazilians), but the library list at the end of the document should be clear for anyone.
+It is recommended that any programmer intending to use those libraries in his/her own projects download their full distributions on the mentioned sites, and read their license agreements to make sure his use does not violate such licenses.

 I believe in good faith that this redistribution is in compliance with the licenses of each software included, but if there is any problem in this